Metro Refugee Health Task Force

 Since the early 1980s, the Metro Refugee Health Task Force has brought together Twin Cities metropolitan area health professionals, social service workers, students, community members and others interested in refugee health issues.
 At monthly meetings, presentations by various individuals working in the field of refugee and immigrant health serve as a catalyst for group dialogue and networking.
 Meetings are scheduled for the first Tuesday of the month, September through June.

-The Task Force is currently coordinated by Sara Chute from MDH (Refugee Health Program), Andrea Everson from Wellshare International, and Danushka Wandurangala from the Emergency Community Health Outreach Program (ECHO).
-For more information on the Task Force or to receive notice of upcoming meetings, contact Sara Chute at 651-201-5543.
+The Task Force is currently coordinated by Danushka Wanduragala from MDH (Refugee and International Health), Andrea Everson from Wellshare International, and Tracy Schumacher from Catholic Charities.
+For more information on the Task Force or to receive notice of upcoming meetings, contact Danushka Wanduragala at 651-201-5587.

 SAVE THE DATE!

-Meetings will be held on the first Tuesday of the month from 9-11 a.m.
-Locations for 2014 meetings are to be determined unless otherwise noted.
+Meetings will be held on the first Tuesday of the month from 9-11 a.m. in the Larpenteur Room at the TIES Event Center.

 Meeting Minutes and Presentations